ifnesi/smartshop/README.md

 EMIT CHANGES;
 ```

-See the results streammed to the Kafka topic `smartshop-checkout-qty`.
+See the results streamed to the Kafka topic `smartshop-checkout-qty`.

 Result Table (upon check-out):
 ```